 Who invented PayPal?

-So when Max met German investor Peter Thiel at an event, he pitched him the idea.
-Peter decided to invest.
-They co-founded FieldLink in 1998 and recruited four of their friends to help with the company: Chinese Yu Pan (developer), Pole Luke Nosek (marketing), and the Americans Ken Howery (finances) and Russel Simmons (developer).
+Then, the Europeans recruited four of their friends to help with the company: Chinese Yu Pan (developer), Pole Luke Nosek (marketing), and the Americans Ken Howery (finances) and Russel Simmons (developer).

-The next year they changed the company’s name to Confinity.
-And the team created a division within the company which allowed people to transfer money online.
+The following year, they changed the company’s name to Confinity.
+And the team created a division within the company that allowed people to transfer money online.
 They called it PayPal.
-Nokia and the Deutshce Bank invested 3.5 million dollars in Paypal.

-In the meantime, eBay needed to make its online payments easier and safer, so it acquired Paypal for 1.5 billion dollars in 2002.
+By 2002, eBay needed to make its online payments easier and safer.
+So it acquired PayPal for 1.5 billion dollars.
 The companies split in 2015.

 Read next: 17 Little Known Facts About Elon Musk